cnagy0027/distancle/README.md

 # Distancle

-what do i need to do:
+Features to build:

-- index.html
+- minimum population
-- cities.json
+- filter by country
+- Show map with cities
-- distancle.js
+- Have 5 rounds
-- style.css
+- Revise UI
+- Add country to city when displaying